Tarot in Literature I

 Etc.

-The expression that is matter of the following examine had long life, since was still used at the end of the XVII century.
-It was quoted, for example, in one of the Lettere Famigliari (Familiar Letters) of the literary man Giuseppe Baretti (published in London in 1779) and then in Milan in 1822 in the volume Scritti scelti, inediti o rari di Giuseppe Baretti con nuove memorie della sua vita (Selected writings, unpublished or rare by Giuseppe Baretti with new memories of his life).
-This work has the title of Descriptive Letters; letter I concerning the Description of London.
+The expression that is the subject of the preceding example had a long life, since was still used at the end of the XVIII century.
+It was quoted, for example, in one of the Lettere Famigliari (Familiar Letters) of the literary figure Giuseppe Baretti (published in London, 1779) and in a subsequent publication in Milan, 1822, in the volume Scritti scelti, inediti o rari di Giuseppe Baretti con nuove memorie della sua vita (Selected writings, unpublished or rare, by Giuseppe Baretti, with new memories of his life).
+This work has the title Descriptive Letters; letter I concerning the Description of London.

-Here there are some considerations of Westminster Abbey by the author:
+Here are some reflections on Westminster Abbey by the author:

-Westminster Cathedral, which is to say the Abbey, has a considerable greatness, if not compared to our Cathedral in Milan, that wins for the double, in measure, marbles, or in ornaments.
-The Abbey is in Gothic style and majestically dark, with a different style form our Cathedral.
-I don’t know who was the architect.
-Into it there are many corpses of kings, writers, warriors and strange artifices famous at their lifetime.
-The most part of great English poets have here their bones or statue, or bust, or unless a tombstone.
-Among them, as the fool of tarots, there is Saint-Evremond (14), French man, of few goods (quality) (15), both in philosophy as in poetry.
+Westminster Cathedral, which is to say the Abbey, has a considerable magnitude if not compared to our Cathedral in Milan, which wins double, whether you want it in measurement, or marble, or ornamentation.
+The Abbey is in Gothic style and majestically dark, in a different style than our Cathedral.
+I don’t know who the architect was.
+In it there are many cadavers of kings, writers, warriors, and singular artisans famous in their lifetime.
+The majority of the great English poets have their bones here. or a statue or bust, or at least a stone.
+Among them, as the fool [matto] of the tarot, is Saint-Evremond (14), a Frenchman, of few furnishings (15), as little in philosophy as in poetry.
 An English friend of his buried him in the church, paying much money.
-I have to say that to have the honour to be buried or bury someone else in that famous Abbey is to be paid in cash money” (16).
+I have to say that the honour of being buried or burying someone else in that famous Abbey is to be paid for in cash" (16).

 Giovan Battista Marino